 Worth getting out of bed for

 Don’t go too far too fast – the Royston was designed for unwinding, so take a seat by the fireplace in the lounge with a good book or borrow one of the board games.
 Have a potter around the gardens and the orchard (don’t forget to say hi to the hens).
 When you’re ready to venture, motor to nearby Machynlleth, an arty town with a weekly farmers’ market (on Wednesdays) and a picturesque high street full of independent shops.
 Then, pull on your walking boots to conquer the woodland trails – the Torrent Walk is a circular path that follows the River Clywedog through a gorge.
 If you’re a brave soul searching for a wild-swimming spot, wander to the Waterfall Walk in Snowdonia National Park.
-For more manicured meanderings, explore the Italianate gardens at mediaeval fortress and National Trust gem Powis Castle.
-And, if you think you might get peckish while you’re out and about, just give a bit of advance notice and the hotel can pack you up a picnic.
+For more manicured meanderings, explore the Italianate gardens at the mediaeval fortress and National Trust gem Powis Castle.